daksim/NewAdversarialAttackPaper/README_CN.md

 **Abstract**: Knowledge graph reasoning (KGR) -- answering complex logical queries over large knowledge graphs -- represents an important artificial intelligence task, entailing a range of applications (e.g., cyber threat hunting).
 However, despite its surging popularity, the potential security risks of KGR are largely unexplored, which is concerning, given the increasing use of such capability in security-critical domains.
 This work represents a solid initial step towards bridging the striking gap.
 We systematize the security threats to KGR according to the adversary's objectives, knowledge, and attack vectors.
 Further, we present ROAR, a new class of attacks that instantiate a variety of such threats.
 Through empirical evaluation in representative use cases (e.g., medical decision support, cyber threat hunting, and commonsense reasoning), we demonstrate that ROAR is highly effective to mislead KGR to suggest pre-defined answers for target queries, yet with negligible impact on non-target ones.
 Finally, we explore potential countermeasures against ROAR, including filtering of potentially poisoning knowledge and training with adversarially augmented queries, which leads to several promising research directions.

-摘要: 知识图推理(KGR)--在大型知识图上回答复杂的逻辑查询--代表着一项重要的人工智能任务，需要一系列应用程序(例如，网络威胁搜索)。然而，尽管KGR越来越受欢迎，但其潜在的安全风险在很大程度上还没有被探索出来，这是令人担忧的，因为这种能力在安全关键领域中的使用越来越多。这项工作是朝着弥合这一显著差距迈出的坚实的第一步。我们根据对手的目标、知识和攻击载体，对KGR面临的安全威胁进行系统化。此外，我们还介绍了咆哮，这是一种新的攻击类型，它实例化了各种此类威胁。通过对典型用例(如医疗决策支持、网络威胁搜索和常识推理)的实证评估，我们证明了Roar对于误导KGR为目标查询建议预定义答案是非常有效的，而对非目标查询的影响可以忽略不计。最后，我们探索了针对Roar的潜在对策，包括过滤潜在的中毒知识和使用恶意增强的查询进行训练，这导致了几个有前途的研究方向。
+摘要: [TencentCloudSDKException] code:ClientNetworkError message:HTTPSConnectionPool(host='tmt.tencentcloudapi.com', port=443): Max retries exceeded with url: / (Caused by ProxyError('Cannot connect to proxy.', ConnectionResetError(10054, '远程主机强迫关闭了一个现有的连接。', None, 10054, None))) requestId:None

-## **13. Privacy-Preserving Federated Recurrent Neural Networks**
+## **38. Privacy-Preserving Federated Recurrent Neural Networks**

 隐私保护的联邦递归神经网络 cs.CR